 |

 The head of the shorter '06-and-up fuel screw is recessed in the carb body and is difficult to get to when you want to adjust the fuel screw.
 Honda has put these shorter D-bit-head fuel screws on many CRF models to comply with CARB, the CA agency that sets emission standards for CA motor vehicles.
-On some other carb models, the fuel screw chamber has a metal cap that is pressed in to cover the fuel screw and prevent adjustment.

 By installing an extended fuel screw, you make it easy to adjust the fuel screw by hand.
 Small tweaks to compensate for temperature swings are easily done using your finger on the T.